Logic program proportions: Logic programs

 \subsection{Syntax}

-Terms and atoms over some unranked first-order language are formed as usual from predicate and function symbols and variables, where we treat constants as function symbols without arguments.
+An ({\em unranked first-order}) {\em language} $L$ consists of a set $Ps_L$ of {\em predicate symbols}, a set $Fs_L$ of {\em function symbols}, a set $Cs_L$ of {\em constant symbols}, and a denumerable set $V=\{z_1,z_2,\ldots\}$ of {\em variables}.
+Terms and atoms are defined in the usual way.
 Substitutions and (most general) unifiers of terms and (sets of) atoms are defined as usual.